aimms/how-to/Articles/293/293-extracting-data-from-XML.rst

     READXML(OutputFile,"NameOfYourAXM.axm");

-``OutputFile`` still contains the directory to your XML file extracted from the server.

-.. is this step explained earlier? - jve
+If you followed the procedure to :doc:`Extract an XML File from a Server <../294/294-Online-XML-HTTP-library>`, ``OutputFile`` still contains the directory.
+Otherwise you'll need to specify the parameter containing the path to your XML.

 Congratulations, you should now have all your XML data accessible in AIMMS!